 Join expert speaker Melissa Soliz as she breaks down a complex legal concept into a set of straightforward questions health care organizations can ask to determine Part 2 applicability and compliance obligations.
 Specifically, she will explain the Part 2 regulations’ consent requirements and how to identify and determine when an exception to those requirements is available.
 Soliz will also teach you how to structure a patient consent process that gives the patient’s treating providers and health plans access to important substance use disorder information.

-After attending this audio event, you will be able to determine when your health care facility, a unit within that facility, or other personnel are a “Part 2 Program” under 42 C.F.R.
+After attending this informative session, you will be able to determine when your health care facility, a unit within that facility, or other personnel are a “Part 2 Program” under 42 C.F.R.
 Part 2.
 You’ll understand how to determine whether a patient’s substance use disorder information is protected by the regulations, and how to craft policies and procedures for the permissible disclosure of protected substance use disorder information.
 Finally, you’ll understand how to implement a process for the disclosure of protected substance use disorder information—without incurring penalties.

 This webinar will reveal: